On powers of Pl\"ucker coordinates and representability of arithmetic matroids: On representable arithmetic matroids

 \section{On representable arithmetic matroids}

 In this subsection we will explain how the multiplicity function can be calculated from a representation of an arithmetic matroid as greatest common divisor (gcd) of certain subdeterminants.
-The last lemma shows that a representable arithmetic matroid that has a multiplicative basis can be represented by a matrix that starts with a diagonal matrix.
+Additionally, we show that a representable arithmetic matroid that has a multiplicative basis can be represented by a matrix that starts with a diagonal matrix.

 Recall that the \emph{greatest common divisor} of two or more integers, not all of them zero, is the largest \emph{positive} integer that divides all of them.
 We will use the following statement that is very easy to prove. \begin{Lemma} Let $I$ be a finite set and let $A = ( a_i)_{ i \in I}$ be a list of integers.
 Let $k \ge 0$ be an integer.
 Then $\gcd( a_i^{k} : i \in I ) = \gcd( a_i : i \in I)^{k} $. \end{Lemma}